Spoilers For ‘Big Brother 21’: Alliances Shift In Big Ways In Week 6 & One Nominee Is Desperate To Flip Votes

 Big Brother spoilers from the live feeds suggest that perhaps Jack should worry at least somewhat about some of the votes he thinks he has locked up.
 For example, Tommy mentioned to Nick Maccarone that if the votes will go to keep Jackson, he might vote that way too to prove his loyalty.
 He asked Nick to let him know how he’s voting, even if it’s at the last minute.

-Jackson talked with Kat and Nicole Wednesday afternoon, ensuring that they are all leaning the same way in terms of votes and targets.
+Jackson talked with Kat Dunn and Nicole Anthony on Wednesday afternoon, ensuring that they are all leaning the same way in terms of votes and targets.
 Many of the houseguests suspect there will be a double eviction coming Thursday night, so they’re trying to get their ducks in a row now.

 Started from the bottom now we're here. ???? #BB21 pic.twitter.com/1fIksfImst